sharefantasy/YAWL-for-cluster/README.md

 　　　　Checks if the engines are still available.
 　　2. Workitem scheduling
 　　　　Switch active workitems to an available engine when the old engine is down.
+　　3. Load balance
+　　　　Monitor the distribution of engines on hosts, adjust in reference of allocating speed and historical allocating speed.
+　　4. OpenStack adapter

 ## Future
-　　1. Load balance
-　　2. Session management (single sign on)
+　　1. Session management (single sign on)
-　　3. Backup cluster management
+　　2. Backup cluster management
-　　4. Security
+　　3. Security